South Korea in the Vietnam War: Media

 In 1992, Korean film director Chung Ji-young directed a War film titled White Badge.
 It follows two veterans who fought in the Vietnam War and had seen the horrors of war through a series of flashbacks.
 2004 horror war film R-Point depicts a squad of eight soldiers tasked with extracting a missing platoon that was sent to R-Point in an abandoned French plantation, only to find out that the building is being haunted by the spirits of the deceased.
 In 2008, Lee Joon-ik produced a drama war film titled Sunny which follows a young woman who joins a band in order to find her husband who is sent off fighting in Vietnam.
-2020 TV drama It's Okay to Not Be Okay, the PTSD patient and veteran named Gan Pil-ong was depicted.
-He expressed his remorse for obeying his superior's orders to massacre innocent Vietnamese children.
+The 2020 TV drama It's Okay to Not Be Okay depicts a veteran named Gan Pil-ong suffering from PTSD.
+He expresses remorse for obeying orders to massacre Vietnamese children.